Hari0701/5AM-OS/README.md

-  elf.rs         reads program headers and loads what they describe ata.rs         IDE disk reads, one sector at a time, through the CPU fat.rs         FAT16, read-only: root directory and cluster chains sync.rs        a spinlock that disables interrupts, and a claim that does not user.rs        maps a stack and starts the loaded program bridge/          runs on your machine: serial <-> Claude API userland/        a program, not a kernel. built separately, loaded as ELF
+  elf.rs         reads program headers and loads what they describe ata.rs         IDE disk reads, one sector at a time, through the CPU fat.rs         FAT16, read-only: root directory and cluster chains sync.rs        a spinlock, a claim, and a semaphore that sleeps user.rs        maps a stack and starts the loaded program bridge/          runs on your machine: serial <-> Claude API userland/        a program, not a kernel. built separately, loaded as ELF